Campus Spending Account

 - Dining Dollars are for non-taxable food purchases only; this delivers an automatic savings of over 8 percent on every purchase.

-- Due to NYS tax law, Dining Dollars are not refundable.
+- Due to NYS tax law, Dining Dollars are not refundable and expire at the end of each semester.

 - Dining Dollars may only be used on campus